MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/use-ps-and-vscode-web-api.md

 ## Create reusable functions

 [Quick Start Web API with PowerShell](quick-start-ps.md) introduced how to authenticate and call the [WhoAmI function](xref:Microsoft.Dynamics.CRM.WhoAmI) with Visual Studio Code.
 This approach might be all you need to for an ad-hoc test of one or more operations.
 However, as your scripts become more complex, you might find yourself typing the same code again and again.

 In this section, we start creating a set of reusable functions in separate files that we can access using *[dot sourcing](/powershell/module/microsoft.powershell.core/about/about_scripts#script-scope-and-dot-sourcing)*.
 Use dot sourcing to load a file containing PowerShell scripts that can contain functions and variables that become part of the local script scope.

+> [!TIP]
+> You can find fully documented definitions of these functions and more in our [GitHub PowerApps-Samples repo](https://github.com/microsoft/PowerApps-Samples/) at [PowerApps-Samples/dataverse/webapi/PS/](https://github.com/microsoft/PowerApps-Samples/tree/master/dataverse/webapi/PS)

 ### Create a Connect function